HTTPArchive/almanac.httparchive.org/src/content/en/2024/javascript.md

 Just over two-thirds of mobile pages are still shipping JavaScript resources that are being transformed or contain unnecessary legacy JavaScript.
 This figure remains unchanged from 2022, indicating that despite awareness of performance issues, many pages continue to rely on these transformations.
 On desktop, 70% of pages are still shipping these transforms.

-Transformations can add extra bytes to production JavaScript for compatibility with older browsers.
-However, many of these transformations are unnecessary and negatively impact startup performance.
-The continued high prevalence of these practices suggests that outdated configurations and legacy support requirements remain key factors.

-Babel has introduced optimizations such as the compiler assumptions feature, but its effectiveness is still dependent on user-defined configurations.
-Developers should review their Babel and Browserslist settings to minimize unnecessary transformations and reduce the amount of JavaScript sent to users.

 Despite a negligible change in this statistic from 2022, we hope to see a decline over time as JavaScript's evolution stabilizes and developers adopt more efficient practices.

 ## How is JavaScript used?

-There's more than one way to build a web page.
-While some may opt to use the web platform directly, it's undeniable that the trend in the web developer industry is to reach for abstractions that make our work easier to do and reason about.
-As is the case with previous years, we'll be exploring the role of libraries and frameworks, as well as how frequently those libraries and frameworks present security vulnerabilities that can make the web a riskier place for users.

-### Libraries and frameworks

-Libraries and frameworks are a huge part of the developer experience—one that has the potential to harm performance through framework overhead.
-Though developers have largely accepted this trade-off, understanding what libraries and frameworks are commonly used on the web is extremely important, as it informs our understanding of how the web is built.
-In this section, we'll be taking a look at the state of libraries and frameworks across the web in 2024.
+JavaScript can be used directly, or via abstractions such as libraries and frameworks.

-#### Library usage
+### Library usage

-To understand the usage of libraries and frameworks, HTTP Archive uses Wappalyzer to detect the technologies used on a page.
+To understand the usage of libraries and frameworks, HTTP Archive uses [Wappalyzer](./methodology#wappalyzer) to detect the technologies used on a page.

 {{ figure_markup(
   image="adoption-of-top-libraries-and-frameworks.png",